 The other half of our group will visit nearby Pitlochry, one of Scotland’s most beautiful villages.
 Here you’ll find quaint shops and pubs, the Pitlochry Heritage Museum and the Atholl Palace Museum, Heathergems, where heather is turned into fashion jewelry, as well as the Blair Athol Distillery, located half a mile from the town centre.

 In the afternoon, the groups will be reversed so that everyone will experience both the Highland Safari and Pitlochry.

 This morning we depart for Stirling Castle, James V’s splendidly furnished 16th

 century Palace, which also served as the childhood home of Mary Queen of Scots.
 Our tour includes the Great Hall, the largest banqueting hall ever built in Scotland, complete with minstrel’s gallery.
 Costumed interpreters we’ll meet along the route will be able to tell us about the royal intrigues that took place within these walls.
 We’ll also visit the Chapel Royal built by James VI, as well as Argyll’s Lodgings, Scotland’s finest 17th-century townhouse standing just beyond the castle walls.
 Afterwards, there will be time to see the kitchens, the gardens and to have a bite of lunch in the Unicorn Cafe if you so desire.

-- 3 Nights at the George Hotel
+- 3 Nights at the Edinburgh Hotel

 - 2 Nights at the Loch Fyne Hotel and Spa